Leran10/TEA/README.md

 The pipeline executes in the following sequence:

 1. **Reference File Requirements**
-   - You must provide your own genome FASTA and annotation GTF files
+   - You must provide your own genome FASTA, gene annotation GTF, and TE annotation GTF files
    - Specify their paths in the config.yaml file

 2. **STAR Indexing**